crossplane/crossplane/docs/stacks-guide-gcp.md

 Such cross resource referencing is a Crossplane feature that enables managed resources to retrieve other resources attributes.
-This creates a *blocking dependency*, avoiding the dependent resource to be created before the referred resource is ready.
+This creates a *blocking dependency*, preventing the dependent resource from being  created before the referred resource is ready.
 In the example above, `Subnetwork` will be blocked until the referred `Network` is created, and then it retrieves its id.
 For more information, see [Cross Resource Referencing][].